leiger/vue_mall2/README.md

 - cart
   - login depend on the nickName === '' or not
   - login ? show nums: hide
-- contain LoginModal components: reduce reuse in other pages
+- contain LoginModal&Drawer components: reduce reuse in other pages

+#### Drawer
+- change quantity
+  - two parameters: id, quantity
+    - quantity need > 0
+  - post to server.
+If num===0, delete it. get cart list from vuex -> change total money
+  - fail:
+    - error: alert(reflesh page)
+    - not login: session expired
+- delete checked in database